 In October 2006, a study regarding FC2 entitled "Country-wide distribution of the nitrile female condom (FC2) in Brazil and South Africa: a cost effectiveness analysis" was published in AIDS.
 The study concludes that expanded distribution of FC2 in Brazil and South Africa may avert hundreds to thousands of HIV infections annually at an incremental cost to government or donors that is less than that of antiretroviral therapy.
 The study also found that if only 16.6 million female condoms were distributed in South Africa, almost 10,000 HIV infections would be prevented.
-If 53.7 million female condoms, the total cost savings would be between \$5.3 million and \$35.7 million.
+If 53.7 million female condoms were distributed, 32,000 HIV infections would be prevented.
+Comparing the dollar value of health care costs averted with the cost of distributing the female condoms, the total cost savings would be between \$5.3 million and \$35.7 million.
 Similarly, if 26.2 million condoms were distributed in Brazil, 600 HIV infections would be averted.
 If 84.8 million condoms were distributed, 2,000 new HIV infections would be prevented.
 In total, the savings in Brazil alone could range from \$1.1 million to \$27 million.